Pelvic Girdle Pain (SPD)

 What is Symphysis Pubis Dysfunction?

-The pelvis feels like a solid ring of bone but is actually four separate bones joined together - the sacrum and coccyx at the back and at the sides the two hip bones which curve around to meet at the front.
+The pelvis feels like a solid ring of bone but is actually four separate bones joined together - the sacrum and coccyx at the back and sides are the two hip bones which curve around to meet at the front.
 These are joined at the front by the Symphysis Pubis, which is connected by ligaments and cartilage which help keep the pelvic area stable but flexible.

 During pregnancy, your body increases its hormone production.
 The hormones relaxin and progesterone work together to help loosen ligaments, allowing room for the baby to grow and for the flexibility needed to give birth.
 This is one of the reasons that women can develop a "waddle" towards the end of their pregnancy.